 The CSB shall utilize funding to support HIV/EIS/Harm reduction services to the uninsured and under insured SUD population as stated above.

-The CSB shall provide all related CCS3 reporting.

 The Department Responsibilities:

 The Department shall continue to monitor use of the HIV/EIS funds.

 The Department shall review communicate in a timely fashion with each CSB/BHA about changes to the programming and where funding needs may be assessed and readdressed.